ORB-SfMLearner: ORB-Guided Self-supervised Visual Odometry with Selective Online Adaptation: EXPERIMENTS

 Our PoseNet with cross-attention layers takes two images concatenated along the channel axis as input.
 After ORB augmentation, features are extracted by the ORB encoder, and RGB features are extracted by the RGB encoder.
 We apply 8-head cross-attention between the deepest features from both encoders, and visualize the average attention weights across all heads, as shown in Fig.~\ref{fig:cross_vis}.
 The average attention weights are first transposed and averaged across the last dimension, reducing the 2D matrix from its original size of $208 \times 208$ to a single dimension of 208.
 This dimension is reshaped into $8 \times 26$ and resized to align the input image.

-In addition to examining the patterns of attention weights between every two consecutive frames in a sequence, we also investigate the impact of the interval between frames on the attention weights.
-Fig.~\ref{fig:cross_interval} shows how the attention weights change when setting the $n_{th}$ and $k_{th}$ frames as inputs.
+In addition to examining the patterns of attention weights between every two consecutive frames in a sequence, we also investigate how the extent of the frame interval affects the attention weights.
+Fig.~\ref{fig:cross_interval} shows how the attention weights vary when setting the $n_{th}$ and $k_{th}$ frames as inputs.
 We find that when the interval between two frames is small, such as during complete stillness, the highlighted regions in the attention weights are often distributed across the entire image.
 As the interval increases, the attention focuses more on the end of the road.
 This pattern aligns with the intuition from Fig.~\ref{fig:cross_vis} that it is difficult to determine if a car is turning left or right when stationary.
 In addition, as the frame interval increases too much, the highlighted regions also shift.